outboardphp/wake/README.md

 It includes an event dispatcher and a basic listener provider, as per the spec, and adds listener collections and other variations on listener providers to meet special needs.

+The goal of this library is to meet as many needs as possible with code that is as generic and flexible as possible. \
+Here are two examples where I take a different approach than that of [Tukio](https://github.com/crell/tukio):

+1. Logging
+   - Tukio lets you pass a PSR-3 logger as a second constructor parameter when creating a dispatcher.
+     In short, this means the dispatcher has special awareness of the logger and handles it in a unique way.
+   - Venue's dispatcher doesn't treat loggers differently than anything else.
+In fact, it's up to you to create listeners that interact with a logger based on your needs.
+     - For example, if you want to log all events, you would create a listener that typehints `stdClass`, call the logger inside, and pass that listener to the dispatcher.
+     - If you wanted to log exceptions, same story: just create a listener that typehints `\Exception` instead.
+     - Now if you wanted to *avoid* Exceptions in the generic event logger, you could just add a sniff in the body of the listener to ignore that type.
+2. Dispatcher
+   - Tukio provides a special dispatcher for debugging which first logs each event and then hands off to the actual dispatcher to process the event.
+   - As mentioned above, Venue's standard dispatcher is perfectly happy to accept a listener that is type-hinted to match all objects; it is trivial to create a listener accordingly that will log all events.

 Currently in the middle of a major refactoring so documentation and tests are incomplete.

 ### Inspired by